kean/NukeUI/README.md

 - It doesn't prevent the display from sleeping
 - It displays a preview until the video is downloaded

+> **WARNING:** The number of players you can have at once on-screen is limited.
+The limit is not documented and depends on the platform.
+In general, expect to have about four players playing at once.

 ## Limitations

 - GIF support is currently limited to iOS and tvOS (macOS support in progress)